booyaa/booyaa.github.io/blog/2019-0004-gatsby-wordpress-index-page.md

 }
 ```

 Things to note here how to sort the collection of posts.
-If you’re wondering what fields are available,  the explorer provides documentation for any plugins you have loaded so in the case of WordPress Post we can explore this clicking on the hover dialogue for `allWordpressPost` (Demo: nav to `wordpress__POSTEdge > wordpress__POST `)
+If you’re wondering what fields are available,  the explorer provides documentation for any plugins you have loaded so in the case of WordPress Post we can explore this clicking on the hover dialogue for `allWordpressPost`.

-Let’s update our index page (`src/pages/index.js`) to list our WordPress.
+Let’s update our index page (`src/pages/index.js`) to list our WordPress posts.

 First, we import `graphql` and we can remove our import of `Image` component.